adrelliott/dynamic-keyword-insertion/README.md

 Post: Hello and welcome to my shop based in [dynamic key='city' default='Manchester'].
 You qualify for [dynamic key='offer'] shipping.
 Renders as: Hello and welcome to my shop based in Manchester.

-// Note, becuase the key 'offer' was 'Offer', it wasn't found.
+// Note, because the key 'offer' was 'Offer', it wasn't found.
 Becuase there was no 'default' set, nothing appears.